 Are You Going to Be Absent From Your Home?

 It may not be a good idea to advertise your absence on social media by posting that you will be away for the next 3 weeks across the country as it’s a big white flag for potential thieves.
-Many thieves find their targets by friending people on social media.
+Many thieves find their victims by friending people on social media.
 If you won’t be home, be sure someone is taking care of your lawn, use light timers inside to come on at random intervals, and leave some of your curtains open.
 You can even park a car in the driveway as an added deterrent.

 Install a Home Security Alarm System

 Video doorbell cameras are a great way to help protect your home from would-be thieves.
-Installing a professional 24/7 monitoring alarm system is even better as seeing the security system warning sticker/yard sign can be enough for some criminals to simply look for an easier target.
+Installing a professional 24/7 monitoring alarm system is even better as seeing the security system warning sticker/yard sign can be enough for some criminals to simply look for an easier victim.
 If you go this route, ensure the security system keypad can’t be seen outside from a door or window to notice if it’s armed or not.

 Where does a thief look once they’re inside your home?
 They’ll hit common hiding places for your valuables such as dresser drawers, closets, under mattresses, vases, medicine cabinets, and even the freezer.
 If you’ve got a portable safe, they’ll most likely take the entire unit and explore the contents later, so consider an in-wall safe as a proactive alternative, as well as by storing your important homeowner documents safely and securely online with DomiDocs.